 Images courtesy of Steve Rhodes, M.S., R.T.(T), CMD

-After the treatment plan is completed, the patient returns to the radiation therapy department for a block check or verification procedure (Figure 7).
-The patient is placed on the actual treatment machine (linear accelerator) in the same position as in the simulation CT scanner.
+After the treatment plan is completed, the patient returns to the radiation therapy department for a block check or verification procedure.
+(Figure 7) The patient is placed on the actual treatment machine (linear accelerator) in the same position as in the simulation CT scanner.
 Radiographs are made and reviewed to make sure that the images match the images on the planning CT scan and are consistent with the CT based treatment plan.
 Many treatment centers perform a low energy CT scan called a cone beam CT (CBCT) on the treatment table and overlay this CT with the planning CT scan to give a more precise confirmation of the accuracy of the field being treated and to enable any needed adjustments because of setup variations (see section on Quality Assurance).
 Whether you receive 3D conformal, multi-field IMRT, or VMAT, your radiation oncologist will determine which technique is best for your specific case.

 Figure 7.
 A Block Check or Verification Before Starting Treatment

 Radiation treatment usually is started the day after the block check or verification.
 For most lung cancer patients, radiation is given every day from Monday to Friday, with weekends off, for approximately seven weeks.
 The patient is on the treatment table receiving radiation for 5 to 10 minutes sometimes fewer with a newer machine.
-(Figure 8) Patients are usually in the department for 30 minutes or less, to include arrival at the waiting room, changing into a gown, getting in the treatment position on the treatment table, and having the radiation therapist make any needed adjustments.
+(Figure 8) Patients are usually in the department for 20 to 30 minutes or less, to include arrival at the waiting room, changing into a gown, getting in the treatment position on the treatment table, and having the radiation therapist make any needed adjustments.